 For years, I have kept Sarracenia in Oregon without spending a minute watering.
 I visit the plants (and family) once or twice a year and occasionally re-plant, but otherwise perform little maintinance.

-This spring, I set up two new containers, as well the gravity-fed spring water system that supplies the particular property.
+This spring, I set up two new containers, as well the gravity-fed spring water system that now supplies the property.
 Here are snapshots of the materials and techniques involved.

 Supply float valves